jbakse/site_builder/content/animation/index.md

 ### Periodic Functions

 Periodic functions produce repeating values in regular intervals.
-They are very useful in procedurally generated animation to create rhythms.
-The modulus operator and `sin()` function are both periodic and are used in the examples above to produce steady repeated animation.
+They are very useful for creating rhythms in procedurally-generated animation.
+The modulus operator and `sin()` function are both periodic and are used in the examples above to produce steadily repeating animation.

-### Derivitive Motion
+### Derivative Motion

 for simple things: position = f(time)
 what about acclearation: more complex eqations (derivities)